Refugee couple work their way from Congo to New Zealand through FCA and UNHCR complementary pathways programme

 Financial challenges met with kindness

-Eric’s business endeavors had starting bringing in substantial profits.
+Erick’s business endeavors had starting bringing in substantial profits.
 With money in his pocket, his dream of buying a car was fulfil.
-“It was not safe for us on boda boda (motorcycle taxis commonly found in East Africa),” Eric recounted.
+“It was not safe for us on boda boda (motorcycle taxis commonly found in East Africa),” Erick recounted.
 “The costs and risks were too high due to reckless drivers and many other issues.”
 But just four weeks into buying the car, COVID-19 pandemic abruptly halted their plans for further investment.
 A car purchase, once seen as a symbol of success, became a burden as lockdown restrictions rendered it immobile.

 While the entire world was on a lockdown, the couple experienced financial challenges, their landlord at home displayed compassion by reducing their rent, alleviating some of their financial strain.
-“Oh God bless her,” Eric expressed gratitude.
+“Oh God bless her,” Erick expressed gratitude.
 “She reduced the cost of my rent from 500,000 to 200,000 monthly so that I could afford it.”

-After enduring several miscarriages, Eric’s wife, Diane, finally welcomed another baby into their family, bringing them joy as a family of four.
+After enduring several miscarriages, Erick’s wife, Diane, finally welcomed another baby into their family, bringing them joy as a family of four.
 The journey to get there was long and difficult, with each miscarriage requiring costly visits to specialists to identify the underlying causes, further straining their finances.
 The struggle to conceive again was equally challenging, with numerous doctor’s visits and expensive treatments.
-Recalling the compassion of their landlord during those difficult times, Eric reflected on the financial strain caused by the loss of pregnancies, which had even led to the loss of his business.
+Recalling the compassion of their landlord during those difficult times, Erick reflected on the financial strain caused by the loss of pregnancies, which had even led to the loss of his business.

 Forced to start afresh, he returned to his roots, where supportive friends welcomed him back with open arms.
 Despite the hardships, the arrival of their new baby brought them immense joy and a sense of redemption, making their journey worthwhile.

-The struggles persisted as Eric was forced to sell his beloved car at a significant loss.
+The struggles persisted as Erick was forced to sell his beloved car at a significant loss.
 He used the proceeds to pay off debts and cover essential expenses, helping them stay afloat during a difficult period.
 In 2018, they discovered the Complementary Pathways Labour Mobility programme, which offered a glimmer of hope.
 They independently applied for the programme, facilitated by FCA, which provided invaluable training and support, including CV writing skills, to enhance their employability and potentially secure a brighter future.

 Move to New Zealand